fluttercandies/flutter_photo_manager/README.md

 );
 ```

-After the delection, you can call the `refreshPathProperties` method
+After the deletion, you can call the `refreshPathProperties` method
 to refresh the corresponding `AssetPathEntity` in order to get latest fields.

 #### Copy an entity